satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 There is a new streamlined process for defining and exporting Catalyst scripts.
 The **Catalyst Export Inspector** panel is the new place to define everything you want Catalyst to eventually export.
-Your choices are saveable in ParaView state files and match the normal user interface for exporting data files and screenshots.
+Your choices are saveable in Visocyte state files and match the normal user interface for exporting data files and screenshots.
 There are some new options too, including choices to export Cinema Spec D tables and to place all Catalyst output inside a specific directory.
 To